 To help stop the spread of COVID-19, many HRA locations are consolidating until further notice.
 If your needs cannot be met by ACCESS HRA, call 311 or consult the HRA Locations page for more information.

 The Homelessness Prevention Administration (HPA) works tirelessly to keep New Yorkers in their homes.
 HPA works with the Department of Homeless Services (DHS), the NYC Housing Authority (NYCHA) and many other organizations and City agencies to prevent homelessness and assist families and individuals in need in maintaining stable, affordable housing in their communities.

-Within the Homelessness Prevention Administration are the Housing and Homeless Services/Initiatives Division, the Rental Assistance Program, the Legal Services Initiatives unit, and the Early Intervention Outreach Team, all of which are vital partners in assisting New Yorkers in need.
+Within the Homelessness Prevention Administration are the Housing and Homeless Services/Initiatives Division, the Rental Assistance Program, the Office of Civil Justice, and the Early Intervention Outreach Team, all of which are vital partners in assisting New Yorkers in need.

 For more information on HPA, please call Infoline at 718-557-1399.

 Here are some situations that may make you eligible for cash assistance.

 HRA’s Office of Civil Justice (OCJ) provides free legal representation, advice and other legal assistance to New York City tenants facing eviction, harassment, disrepair and other housing-related issues.